vguleaev/vguleaev.dev/src/content/blog/my-js-techstack-2024.md

 For most of the projects you will highly likely have frontend and backend.
 I find it convenient to have both of them in one git repo.

-They can be built/deployed together or separate but they are in one single repo.
+They can be built/deployed together or separately, but they are in one single repo.
 This allows you benefit from code sharing between frontend and backend, which is good for **Typescript interfaces sharing**.
 Also I simply find it easier to search and navigate since my side projects are never big.

 I have all my side projects public on [Github](https://github.com/vguleaev).